khaldi-med/thejsway/notes.md

 * A JavaScript promise is an object with then() and catch() methods. then() is called when the promise is fulfilled.
 It takes the operation result as a parameter.
 On the contrary, catch() is called when the promise is rejected.

+### Node Js

+* The Node platform provides a way to structure an application under the form of a package.

+*

 ### Database